probberechts/hexo-theme-cactus/README.md

 can be found in  [_config.yml](_config.yml).
 The most important ones are discussed below.

-There are two possible methods to override these variables.
+There are two possible methods to override the defaults.
 As a first option, you could fork the theme and maintain a custom branch with your settings.
 Alternatively, you can configure it from your site's primary configuration file.
-Therefore, define you custom settings under the `theme_config` variable.
+Therefore, define your custom settings under the `theme_config` variable.
 For example:

 ```yml